Material Culture and Australia's Racist History

 It was illustrated with a medallion I'd never seen before which made me both sad and angry.
 This image:

 Given that just last night I'd discussed how national histories can make us feel awkward, comparing the English treatment of the Irish to Australia's treatment of its indigenous population, it seemed appropriate that this image should appear on my newsfeed.
+The White Australia Policy is the other element of Australia's history which makes most reasonable Australians cringe.

 The appearance of this medallion emotionally gutted me because I'd done a little research on some medallions which were dug up in the yard which had once belonged to members of my extended family.
 I found out that those medallions were presented to schoolchildren in 1919 to celebrate the end of World War One.
 I was left pondering whether this medallion similarly had been given to children.
 My mind was racing about what effect this might have had going forth.